r00txtr/Learning-version-control-Git/README.md

       - `git merge <branch-name>`: Merges changes from one branch into the current branch.

 ### 3. **Hands-On Exercises:**
-Certainly!
-Here are some additional hands-on exercises you can include in your Git learning journey documentation:

-### 3. **Hands-On Exercises:**
    - **Exercise 1 - Creating a Repository:**
       - Initialize a new Git repository.
       - Create a new file, add, and commit it.